Discover Madeira : Flower Island

 The art of the garden

-You don't need to go far to get acquainted with the profusion of flowers that invade Madeira Island.
-In the parks, tropical and botanical gardens or quintas that dot the capital, you can already admire a surprising collection of tropical or endemic plants and flowers.
-For the art of gardening has been cultivated in Madeira for centuries: one only has to admire the sophisticated compositions of the Quinta do Palheiro garden, east of Funchal, to get an idea of the magnificence of Madeiran gardens.
-This English-style garden, with its array of more than 3,000 plant species, has been owned by the Blandy family since 1885.
-In the alleys of the botanical garden of Funchal, created in 1960, rare and endemic species have a privileged place.
-But its three hectares concentrate a wide variety of plant species from the five continents (cacti, succulents, palms, orchids...).
-Then, still on the heights of the city, the garden lovers will not miss the alleys of the tropical garden of Monte Palace which surrounds the former residence of the British consul Charles Murray, bought in 1987 by the businessman José Berardo.
-Finally, in the north of the island, the Quinta do Arco rose garden has one of the largest concentrations of rosebushes in Portugal
+You don't have to go far to get acquainted with the profusion of flowers on Madeira Island.
+In the parks, tropical and botanical gardens and quintas that dot the capital, you can already admire a surprising collection of tropical and endemic plants and flowers.
+Indeed, the art of gardening has been cultivated in Madeira for centuries: just admire the sophisticated arrangements in the garden of Quinta do Palheiro, east of Funchal, to get an idea of the magnificence of Madeiran gardens.
+This English-style garden, comprising over 3,000 plant species, has belonged to the Blandy family since 1885.
+In the paths of the Funchal Botanical Garden, created in 1960, rare and endemic species occupy a privileged place.
+But its three hectares are also home to a wide variety of plant species from all five continents (cacti, succulents, palms, orchids...).
+Then, still on the heights of the city, garden enthusiasts won't want to miss the paths of the Monte Palace tropical garden, which wraps around the former home of British consul Charles Murray, bought in 1987 by businessman José Berardo.
+Finally, in the north of the island, the Quinta do Arco rose garden boasts one of the largest concentrations of rose bushes in Portugal.

 Organize your trip with our partners Madeira